Swords into ploughshares

-Swords to ploughshares (or plowshares) is a concept in which military weapons or technologies are converted for peaceful civilian applications.

-The phrase originates from the Book of Isaiah chapter 2:
+"Beating swords into ploughshares" (or plowshares) is the conversion of military weapons or technologies for peaceful civilian applications.
+The phrase originates from Isaiah 2:4:

 The ploughshare (אֵת ’êṯ, also translated coulter) is often used to symbolize creative tools that benefit humankind, as opposed to destructive tools of war, symbolized by the sword (חֶרֶב ḥereḇ), a similar sharp metal tool with an arguably opposite use.
+The rest of the passage similarly equates spears with pruning hooks.

-In addition to the original Biblical Messianic intent, the expression "beat swords into ploughshares" has been used by disparate social and political groups.
+In addition to the original Biblical Messianic intent, the expression "beat swords into ploughshares" has been used by various pacifist movements.

-An ongoing example as of 2013 is the dismantling of nuclear weapons and the use of their contents as fuel in civilian electric power stations, the Megatons to Megawatts Program.
+A past example from the period 1993 continuing to 2013 is the dismantling of nuclear weapons and the use of their contents as fuel in civilian electric power stations, the Megatons to Megawatts Program.
 Nuclear fission development, originally accelerated for World War II weapons needs, has been applied to many civilian purposes since its use at Hiroshima and Nagasaki, including electricity and radiopharmaceutical production.

 Biblical references

-Beyond the above usage in the Book of Isaiah, this analogy is used twice more in the Old Testament/Tanakh, in both directions:
+Beyond the above usage in the Book of Isaiah, this analogy is used twice more in the Old Testament/Tanakh, in both directions.
+In Micah, it is recited word for word:

+In Joel, the opposite is said:

 An expression of this concept can be seen in a bronze statue in the United Nations garden called Let Us Beat Swords into Plowshares, a gift from the Soviet Union sculpted by Evgeniy Vuchetich, representing the figure of a man hammering a sword into the shape of a plowshare.